 An old truism says that no two people agree all of the time.
 I know that I not only represent Tacoma's diverse geography, but also a diverse set of political beliefs.
 I think it's fair that you know some of what I believe.
 Above all, though, trust that I keep my ears and mind open.
 Whatever our level of agreement, we turn to politics for the same thing: The good of our community.

 If you have a question, comment, or issue on your mind, feel free to contact the campaign.
 We do our best to respond to each message.
 Many of my priorities come from hearing the concerns of voters.
 I would love to hear from you too, and hope for your support.

 Laurie believes that we need a tax system that is fair, adequate and stable.
 Washington State's current tax base relies too heavily on regressive, unreliable taxes, and she is a leader in promoting systemic reform.
 She was the prime sponsor of the only loophole closure bill that made it to the House floor in 2011, dedicating funds for education.
 While that bill did not get the 2/3 majority required by I-1053, the bill did become the basis for a constitutional challenge to the initiative.
-This year, Laurie sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
+In 2012, Laurie sponsored a capital gains tax bill that would increase the adequacy and fairness of Washington’s tax system.
 It will take committed legislators and citizens some time to replace our regressive system with a progressive tax system, however, Laurie will devote her passion for fairness to making this happen.

 Accountability and Reform